 2% Vanguard Prime Money Market Fund

-In another classic book, All About Asset Allocation, Rick Ferri suggests a Basic and a Multi-Asset Class investment portfolio for early savers, mid-life accumulators, pre-retirees/active retirees, and mature retirees, for a total of 8 portfolios.
+In another classic book, All About Asset Allocation, Rick Ferri suggests a basic and multi-asset class investment portfolio for early savers, mid-life accumulators, pre-retirees/active retirees, and mature retirees—for a total of eight portfolios.
 Rick isn't afraid to look for the “best of class” fund for any given asset class.
-Lots of great portfolio ideas here.
-See Portfolios 170-173 for more portfolios from Rick Ferri.
+There are lots of great portfolio ideas here.
+See Portfolios #170-173 for more portfolios from Rick Ferri.

 Portfolio 166: Frank Armstrong's Ideal Index Portfolio